hessu/aprsc/doc/BUILDING.md

     Go to the newly-created directory and configure the build:
     $ cd aprsc-1.0.0
     $ ./configure

 At this point the configuration either succeeds or fails.
 If it fails, it is probably due to a missing dependency, in which case it tries to tell clearly what is missing.
 If your platform does not appear in the list of tested platforms, the failures might be more "interesting".

+On FreeBSD, with libevent2 installed from ports, you'll have to do this:

+    $ CFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib ./configure

+On Mac OS X, with libevent2 installed from MacPorts, use:

+    $ CFLAGS=-I/opt/local/include LDFLAGS=-L/opt/local/lib ./configure

+If you've installed libevent2 from sources with it's default configuration on any Unix-like system, the FreeBSD example above (pointing to /usr/local) should probably work.

+With build configuration done:

     Compile it:
     $ make